 Pennsylvania Germans: An Interpretive Encyclopedia

 Pockets of German culture in America have always fascinated me.
 I wonder why and when the group arrived in the United States, how they live (and how much different their new home is from Germany), and what parts of Germany do they hold onto.
 The Pennsylvania Germans go back to the time before there even WAS a United States.
-What makes them especially interesting is that despite their hold onto tradition, they consider themselves very American.
+What makes them especially interesting is that, despite their hold onto tradition, they consider themselves very American.
 There are no eyes looking wistfully at Germany.
 Even the language, Pennsylvania Dutch, or Pennsylvania Deitsch, is a uniquely American language (or dialect).
 And the name, “Pennsylvania Dutch”, isn’t as incorrect as people like to think.
-Pennsylvania Germans: An Interpretive Encyclopedia edited by Simon J Bronner and Joshua R Brown brings together 19 scholarly essays about various aspects of over 300 years of Pennsylvania German life, history, and culture.
-The entire scope of the Pennsylvania German experience is covered by experts and historians with essays on subjects like immigration history, farming practices, religion, art, cooking and of course, language.
+Pennsylvania Germans: An Interpretive Encyclopedia, edited by Simon J. Bronner and Joshua R. Brown, brings together 19 scholarly essays on various aspects of Pennsylvania German life, history, and culture over 300 years.
+The entire scope of the Pennsylvania German experience is covered by experts and historians, with essays on subjects such as immigration history, farming practices, religion, art, cooking, and, of course, language.
 It’s the history of America through the lens of German immigrants in Pennsylvania.

 pennsylvania dutch encyclopedia